 Depending on where you live and work, the time spent in public transportation and your car will significantly vary.
-In my case, I spend about 25 minutes on a single trip to my work in my car.
+In my case, I spend about 25 minutes on a single trip to work in my car.
 Since I do it twice a day, I spend 50 minutes a day in my car to work.
-If I were to choose public transportation, I would need to take two buses.
-The best time with only three minutes of layover would take me 38 minutes.
-That 76 minutes per day.
+If I chose public transportation, I would need to take two buses.
+The best time, with only three minutes of layover, would take me 38 minutes.
+That is 76 minutes per day.

 So overall, driving my car takes me 50 minutes, against 76 minutes a day, at best, for public transportation.
 That is 50% more!
 And the winner is the car!

 Usage of your time

 There is another thing that we can consider when comparing the means of transportation.
 It is what you can do while you are commuting.